Catalyst Code

-Catalyst Code: The Strategies Behind the World's Most Dynamic Companies is a book by Market Platform Dynamics founder David S. Evans and MIT economist (and former dean of the MIT Sloan School of Management) Richard L. Schmalensee published in 2007.
+Catalyst Code: The Strategies Behind the World's Most Dynamic Companies is a book on business strategy and economics written by David S. Evans, founder of Market Platform Dynamics, and Richard L. Schmalensee, an economist at the Massachusetts Institute of Technology and former dean of the MIT Sloan School of Management.
+It was first published in 2007.

+The book analyzes the growth and management of two-sided markets and platform business models, focusing on the strategies that enable companies to act as "catalysts" by bringing together different groups of users.
+Drawing on examples from technology, finance, and retail industries, Evans and Schmalensee discuss how firms such as Visa, Google, and eBay create value by facilitating interactions between distinct customer bases.

+Catalyst Code is frequently cited in the literature on platform economics and competition policy, as it outlines challenges in pricing, governance, and regulation of multi-sided markets.
+It has been used as a reference in both academic research and management practice.

 Overview

 Catalyst Code is the first full-length book to examine the unique strategic problems faced by economic catalysts (or multi-sided platform businesses), enterprises that add value by facilitating interactions between two or more groups of customers who need each other in some way.
 Some familiar examples of economic catalysts are matchmakers old and new, auction houses, securities markets, magazines, search engines, shopping centers, credit and debit cards, and software platforms.
 (The authors analyzed the last two of these in the books Paying with Plastic and Invisible Engines, respectively.)

 Catalyst Code draws on recent advances in economic theory, begun by Jean-Charles Rochet and Jean Tirole, and extensive interviews conducted by the business strategy consulting firm Market Platform Dynamics, with which both authors are affiliated.
 The book explains how economic catalysts differ from ordinary, single-sided businesses and presents a new six-part framework for devising strategies for launching and sustaining successful catalyst businesses.